OWASP/www-policy/operational/privacy.md

 We use this information to make your experience with the OWASP Sites safer and better, to gain a greater understanding of user preferences and their interaction with the OWASP Sites, and to generally improve our services.
 We will never use third-party cookies, unless we get your permission to do so.
 If you ever come across a third-party data collection tool that has not been authorized by you (such as one that may have been mistakenly placed by another user or administrator), please report it to us at info@owasp.org

 #### More on Locally Stored Data
-Want to know even more?
-You can read more about some of the specific cookies we use, when they expire, and what we use them for in our FAQ.

 We believe this data collection helps improve your user experience, but you may remove or disable some or all locally stored data through your browser settings, depending on your browser.
-You can learn more about some options you have in our FAQ.
 While locally stored data may not be necessary to use our sites, some features will not function properly if you disable locally stored data.

 While the examples above concerning information about you collected through the use of data collection tools are kept confidential in accordance with this Policy, please note that some information about the actions taken by your username is made publicly available through public logs alongside actions taken by other users.
 For example, a public log may include the date your account was created on a OWASP Site along with the dates that other accounts were created on a OWASP Site.